laravel/docs/valet.md

 You may use the `proxies` command to list all site configurations that are proxied:

     valet proxies

-> {tip} By default, Valet proxy over HTTP.
-However, if you would like to proxy over encrypted TLS using HTTP/2, you may use the  `--secure` option, such as `valet proxy elasticsearch http://127.0.0.1:9200 --secure`.
-You may rollback to a non-secure proxy using the same command without the secure option.

 <a name="custom-valet-drivers"></a>
 ## Custom Valet Drivers